craigf-svg/craigf-svg/README.md

 <h1 align="center">Hi 👋 I'm a Software Engineer</h1>

 # 💫 About Me
 I'm a software engineer focused on building web and desktop applications.
 I specialize in frontend development with React.
-I primarily develop backend services using Node.js while expanding my skills in Go.
+I primarily develop backend services using Node.js and Go.

 ## 🚀 What I'm Up To